kenziegill/499-catpstone/README.md

 ## Known limitations

 - **Single-language only.** All prompts and the corpus are English.
 Non-English PDFs would extract text but findings would be poorly handled.
-- **No PII de-identification.** The original proposal called for a regex + Haiku-based PII flagging step.
-Cut for time.
-A real deployment would need this — research reports often contain quasi-identifying combinations (role + company size + location).
+- **No PII de-identification.** Research reports in production deployments routinely contain quasi-identifying combinations (role + company size + location) that simple PII scrubbing misses.
+The proposal sketched a two-pass approach: regex/NER for obvious PII followed by a Haiku classification pass to flag quasi-identifiers for human review before indexing.
+Out of scope for the PoC because it does not affect demonstration of the core architecture, but it is the most important production hardening item before this system could index real research reports under NDA.
 - **No multi-tenant isolation.** All findings share one database; there's no concept of "this user can only see their team's research."
 - **Synthetic test corpus.** The three included PDFs are AI-generated for the purpose of demonstrating cross-study reasoning.
 Real research data was not available without NDAs.
 - **The ivfflat index is dropped.** As described in the failure modes section, the index was unusable.
 For corpus sizes beyond ~10,000 findings, vector search performance would need to be revisited (HNSW or post-ingest ivfflat training).